SmallJosePhD/smalljosephd.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Welcome!
 My name is **Joseph David**.
 I am currently pursuing a Masters by Research (MRes) degree at the <a href ="https://fpe.upsi.edu.my/master/">Universiti Pendidikan Sultan Idris, Malaysia </a>.

 Additionally, I am a Research Associate at the Covenant University's <a href ="https://cepder.covenantuniversity.edu.ng/"> Centre for Economic Policy and Development Research (CEPDeR)</a>.
-I was previously affiliated with the <a href="https://lbs.edu.ng" target="_blank">Lagos Business School, Pan-Atlantic Univerity </a>, Lagos, where I worked as a Research and Teaching Assistant under the mentorship of <a href ="https://www.lbs.edu.ng/faculty_profiles/akintola-owolabi/">Professor Akintola Owolabi</a>.
+I was previously affiliated with the <a href="https://lbs.edu.ng" target="_blank">Lagos Business School, Pan-Atlantic University</a>, Lagos, where I worked as a Research and Teaching Assistant under the mentorship of <a href ="https://www.lbs.edu.ng/faculty_profiles/akintola-owolabi/">Professor Akintola Owolabi</a>.

 The central theme of my research interests broadly lies at the intersection of illicit activities (such as corruption, money laundering, and underground economic activities), fiscal sustainability, and sustainable development in Nigeria and other developing countries.